 What are the stages of AGGA treatment?
 How long will it take?

-There are 2 stages of treatment, each lasting about a year.
+There are 2 stages of treatment.

 The Growth Phase – for up to a year you will wear AGGA, visiting me once a month to have the appliance adjusted.
 It is during this first phase that the bulk of forward facial growth occurs.